-Depression - the exhausted soul
+Depression - exhausted soul

 In addition, there is the depression from the inside out, the endogenous depression.
 Here, the cause is largely unknown; genetic factors are assumed to be inherited.
-Thirdly, we are still talking about the somatogenic depression.
+Third, we are still talking about the somatogenic depression.
 Somatogen means body-related.
 This form can be caused by a severe physical illness such as rheumatism and cancer.
-One suddenly realizes that life will never be the same again, because one has to deal with a physical limitation.
+One realizes that life will never be the same because one has to deal with a physical limitation.
 That's depressing.
-According to international standards, depression is nowadays classified differently for doctors, but this division into three is still very clear.
+According to international standards, depression is nowadays classified differently for doctors, but this division into three is still clear.

 But it is also important to have your own mental support.
-After all, depression automatically gives rise to recurring thoughts such as:"I'm just not lovable, I'm stupid, I'm clumsy".
+Depression gives rise to recurring thoughts such is "I'm just not lovable, I'm stupid, I'm clumsy".
 These sentences have often been internalized since childhood.
 Such a devastating self-image is the engine for many depressive disorders.
-Negative thoughts usually only flash up, however, so that they hardly become conscious.
+Negative thoughts only flash up, however, so they rarely become conscious.
 If you notice them, write them down.
 When you feel better, take the note out and question it.
 This will help you in the next depressive phase.

 Copyright: Landeszentrale fuer Gesundheitsfoerderung in Rheinland-Pfalz e.V.
 (LZG) Germany